MihaiBobeica/HelinDataPuzzle/README.md

 3. There are 13 words with contains the letter 'y'

 Thus, we need to check only a total of 194 376, which is still a lot, but manageable.
 It is definetly better than $2197 * 10^9$.

+To further optimize the code, we need to implement the 3 criteria efficiently.
+I do this by associating every word a positive integer in a process called translation.
+Below you can find the example for the word "fjord":